tokenrove/erl-tcp-metrics/README.md

-Start the `tcp_metrics` application and call `tcp_metrics:lookup(Ip)` or read straight from the ETS table created; the returned value is either `undefined` or an integer in microseconds.
+Start the `tcp_metrics` application and call `tcp_metrics:lookup(Ip)` or read straight from the ETS table created; the returned value is either `undefined` or an integer in milliseconds.